-As at December 31, 2022 and 2021, receivables from the top ten customers were accounted for 66% and 60% of the Company's total accounts receivable, respectively.
+As at December 31, 2023 and 2022, receivables from the top ten customers were both accounted for 66% of the Company's total accounts receivable.
 The concentration of credit risk is relatively not significant for the other remaining receivables.

 Credit risk from balances with banks, fixed-income securities and other financial instruments is managed by the Company's finance division in accordance with the Company's policy.
 The counterparties that the Company transacts with are determined by internal control procedures.
 They are banks with fine credit ratings and financial institutions, corporate and government agencies with investment-grade credit ratings.
 Consequently, there is no significant credit risk for these counter parties.